Pelsall Villa F.C.: History

 1998–99 saw chairman Vic Dolphin and club stalwart Tony Gough resign after more than two decades of service.
 Ron New took over the chair in 1999–2000 before relegation followed in 2003–04 as the club returned to the West Midlands (Regional) League.
 In January 2004, former Wolverhampton Wanderers player Dean Edwards was appointed as player-manager but was unable to prevent the club's relegation and left at the end of the season.

 There was another change of personnel at the helm when former player Shaun Mason returned to the club, initially as first-team manager then chairman as Mark Bentley took over the reins.
 For the 2009–10 season, the club was transferred into the Midland Combination, which subsequently merged with the Midland Alliance to form the Midland League.
 In November 2014, former professional goalkeeper Scott Cooksey was appointed joint manager alongside Barry Dedman.
-At the end of the 2017-18 season, the club was expelled from the Midland League after failing to fulfill a number of fixtures.
-From the 2018-19 season onwards the club has not fielded a side in Saturday football and effectively no longer exists.
+At the end of the 2017–18 season, the club was expelled from the Midland League after failing to fulfill a number of fixtures.
+From the 2018–19 season onwards the club has not fielded a side in Saturday football and effectively no longer exists.
 The Bush Ground is now disused and has been earmarked as a potential site for a supermarket.
+An unrelated team called Pelsall Villa Colts now compete in the Staffordshire County Senior League.